Suicide Squad Movie

-I cosplayed as “Deadsuit” at the Sydney Oz Comic-Con in September, having only decided at the last minute to go, so all I had time for was to paint a Nerf blaster, buy a cheap (and horribly crappy) Deadshot mask and don some red and black coloured formalwear.
-I was wondering at the reception, as I was sure some would call it a “lazy” cosplay.
-But the feedback was very positive and through sheer luck ended up with a Suicide Squad and also in a “Best Cosplay of Oz Comic-Con 2016” cosplay compilation on YouTube, created by the awesome CactusCan.
-Myself and the Suicide Squad appear around the 56 second mark.
+I cosplayed as “Deadsuit” at the Sydney Oz Comic-Con in September 2016, having only decided at the last minute to go, so all I had time for was to paint a Nerf blaster, buy a cheap (and horribly crappy) Deadshot mask and don some red and black coloured formalwear.

+I decided since I spent a week painting a Nerf blaster I might as well make the rest of the costume, thinking “it looks relatively simple”.
 Famous last words.
 Nothing is ever as simple as it seems.
-The costume is 90% complete, at a “good enough” level to have worn it at the Brisbane Supanova 2016.
+The costume is 90% complete, at a “good enough” level to have worn it at some cons with favourable feedback.
 Here are a few shots;

 Once I get time I’ll post a more detailed “build log” inc some tips on how I made certain pieces.

 I created the templates from a ton of reference shots of movie stills, actual screen worn props, and some highly detailed toy figures.
 The templates aren’t 100% accurate but to quote a famous Australian movie – “That’ll do pig.
 That’ll do.”

 If you use my templates or some of my build log info, please give me a shoutout/link back.
 And show me your creation – I’m keen to see!

 - Updated/more accurate rear holster based on the Kydex custom holster

 - Updated/more accurate wrist gun templates, from top and side.
 The original simplified version did not include any details or curved edges (you were supposed to carve those yourself)